 Most we’ve tried have been pretty touristy and average.

-The kids are really enjoying veg thukpa, dal and rice, cheese, iseally paneer pakodas and of course the ju ju dhau.
+The kids are really enjoying veg thukpa, dal and rice, cheese, ideally paneer pakodas and, of course, the ju ju dhau.
 Nepali food is D’s favourite world cuisine, he says.

 Coffe in Bhaktapur